By Deane Alban

 - A great place to learn more about the effects of EMFs is Zapped: Why Your Cell Phone Shouldn’t Be Your Alarm Clock and 1,268 Ways to Outsmart the Hazards of Electronic Pollution by New York Times best-selling author, nutritionist, and First for Women magazine columnist Ann Louise Gittleman.
 This is an eye-opening read for anyone who is concerned about what electromagnetic radiation is doing to their health.
 While most of the news is not good, this book claims to share over 1,200 ways to avoid the hazards of electronic pollution.
 (But who’s counting?)
 This book brings what could be a complex topic down to earth and gives you plenty of actionable advice.

-Click here to find more information on Wake Up World on the dangers of EMFs and ways you can protect yourself from exposure.
+Click here to find more information on the dangers of EMFs, plus ways you can protect yourself from exposure.

 - Cell Phones, EMF Negatively Altering Important Regions of the Brain